kwur/new-kwur-site/_posts/2009-04-29-win-pitchfork-music-festival-tickets-from-kwur.md

     <span class="Apple-style-span" style="font-family: 'lucida grande'; font-size: 11px; ">Hey guys, KWUR is giving away two three-day passes to the 2009 Pitchfork Music Festival! </p>

     <p>
-      For your chance to win, listen in during either DJ Invisible Cola Versus the Pop Rock Conspiracy on Friday, May 1st from 9pm -11pm or &#8220;The Judgement Hour&#8221; on Sunday, May 3rd, from 10pm -12am.
+      For your chance to win, listen in during either DJ Invisible Cola Versus the Pop Rock Conspiracy on Friday, May 1st from 9pm -11pm or “The Judgement Hour” on Sunday, May 3rd, from 10pm -12am.
     </p>

     <p>
-      All you have to do is be the 10th caller when you hear &#8220;The Yeah Yeah Yeah Song&#8221; by The Flaming Lips (one of the acts playing the festival).
+      All you have to do is be the 10th caller when you hear “The Yeah Yeah Yeah Song” by The Flaming Lips (one of the acts playing the festival).
     </p>

     <p>